Books & Productions

 “It’s absolutely stunning.
 Two very talented actors performed an exceptionally well written piece of work, which takes you through the full gamut of emotions.
 Lynn and Matt should be incredibly proud.
 It’s one of the best examples of new writing that I’ve seen in a long time, and both performances more than do it justice.” – OT

 Lynn is a regular stage performer and director.
 Her productions of Oliver and A Mouse’s Tale, which she directed for Kingsley Players, won the Cheshire Theatre Guild James Tait award for Best Musical Production 2016 and 2017.

-A one act play by Lynn Pegler.
+A new one act play, written and directed by Lynn Pegler.